 “Decorated axe.
 The blade is open and filled by a palmette.
 The shaft hole area is particularly emphasized by round bumps above and below it.
 The shaft hole lobes are triangular.
 The hammer is slightly tilted down.”
 (Paulsen 1956: 40)

 The axe is said to have inventory number 1108:59 and it should be stored in Falköping Museum, Sweden.
-Unfortunately, when we contacted Cecilia Jensen from the museum, she denied the object belonged to the collection.
+Unfortunately, when we contacted Cecilia Jensen from the museum, she denied the object belonged to the collection (June 2017).
 The axe is also missing in SHM catalogue (Statens historiska museum; National Historical Museum).
-It seems the object is no longer available and was probably destroyed.
+It seems the object is no longer available and was probably destroyed or is located in a private collection.

 The axe belongs to Kotowicz type IA.6.33, which is distingushied by its narrow, symmetrical blade and button-shaped hammer.
 As Paulsen states, the blade is open and decorated with incised plant ornament.
 The neck and hammer are decorated with bulges.
 Based on analogies, which will be described later, it can be dated to 10th – 11th century.
 The size can be roughly estimated (Paulsen indicates approximate scale) to 10-11 cm × 4.5-5.5 cm, unfortunately we have no guarantee this size is correct.
 It is unknown, whether the axe was decorated with non-ferrous metals.